Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 Anti-wrinkle injections can be used to slim the jawline to reduce the squareness of a face, as well as to help reduce contraction of muscle that causes teeth grinding or clenching.

-The appearance of jowls can be reduced, and the jawline straightened through the use of dermal fillers around the jowls.
-This hides the appearance of jowls, and provides a viable alternative to surgical treatments
+The appearance of jowls can be reduced, and the jawline straightened through the use of dermal fillers in the pre-jowl sulcus.
+This is the space between the chin and the jowls.
+Filler here hides the appearance of jowls by making the jawline appear straighter and provides a viable alternative to surgical treatments

-Dermal fillers can be used to replace volume in the lips, shape lips, and to help reduce the signs of ageing around the lips
+Dermal fillers can be used to replace volume in the lips, shape lips, and to help reduce the signs of ageing of the mouth area.

 Why should I choose Victorian Cosmetic Institute as my provider of Non-Surgical Face Shaping Treatments?

-At Victorian Cosmetic Institute, our Cosmetic Doctors and Cosmetic Nurses have a large range of dermal fillers for you to choose from to suit your needs and goals.
-Furthermore, we specialise in non-invasive and non-surgical treatments in facial shaping.
+At Victorian Cosmetic Institute, our Cosmetic Doctors and Cosmetic Nurses are specialists in dermal fillers and also in non-invasive and non-surgical treatments in facial shaping.